Isotropic vectors over global fields: Algorithms

 \section{Algorithms}

 In this section, we present the main results of the paper, namely the algorithms for constructing an isotropic vector of a given quadratic form.
-Our general strategy is as follows: for forms of dimensions~$2$ or~$3$, the corresponding vector is constructed directly.
-On the other hand, if $\q$ is a quadratic form of dimension $\geq 4$, we express it as an orthogonal sum $\q = \q_1 \perp \q_2$ of two forms, whose dimensions are roughly half of $\dim\q$.
-Next, we search for an element $c\in \un$ such that $c$ is represented by~$\q_1$ and $-c$ by~$\q_2$.
-We then recursively construct isotropic vectors for $\form{-c}\perp \q_1$ and $\form{c}\perp \q_2$ and use these two vectors to construct the sought isotropic vector of the original form~$\q$.
-Unfortunately, the details differ significantly from dimension to dimension.
-Consequently, over non-real global fields, we need dedicated algorithms for dimensions~$4$ and~$5$, and a general algorithm that works only for forms of dimension~$6$ or higher.
-For formally real fields, the situation is even more subtle.
-As a result, we need dedicated algorithms for dimensions~$4$ through~$7$ and a general algorithm that deals with forms of dimension~$8$ and above.
+Our general strategy is as follows.
+For forms of dimensions~$2$ or~$3$, the corresponding vector is constructed directly.
+On the other hand, for higher dimensional forms, we will reduce the problem to the one for forms of lower dimension.
+Hence, we will recursively push it down the ladder till we reach ternary forms.
+Unfortunately, the strategy differs significantly from one dimension to the other.
+Consequently, we present dedicated algorithms for forms of dimensions~$4$ and~$5$ and a general algorithm that deals with forms of dimension~$6$ and above.